a smiling young student standing at the front of a classroom near a projection of math problems

 Language

-Students learn many grammatical and word recognition components including nouns, pronouns, verbs, adjectives, diphthongs, digraphs, contractions, and homonyms.
+Students learn many grammatical and word recognition components including nouns, pronouns, verbs, adjectives, and contractions.
 Creative writing, letter writing, spelling, dictionary skills, and word usage are also included.
 In the second half of the year, students will begin the transition from manuscript to cursive writing.

 Mathematics